Pondidum/pondidum.github.io/content/post/2023-09-19-tracing-is-better/index.md

 tags = [ "opentelemetry", "observability", "tracing" ]
 +++

-It is no secret that I am not a fan of logs; I've baited (`rapala` in Finnish) discussion in our work chat with things like:
+It is no secret that I am not a fan of logs; I've baited (`rapala` in work lingo.
+Rapala is a Finnish brand of fishing lure, and used to mean baiting in this context) discussion in our work chat with things like:

 > If you're writing log statements, you're doing it wrong.